-Lubrication flows appear in many applications in engineering, biophysics, and in nature.
-Separation of surfaces and minimisation of friction and wear is achieved when the lubrication fluid builds up a lift force.
+Lubrication flows appear in many applications in engineering, biophysics and nature.
+Separation of surfaces and minimisation of friction and wear is achieved when the lubricating fluid builds up a lift force.
 In this paper we analyse soft lubricated contacts by treating the solid walls as viscoelastic: soft materials are typically not purely elastic, but dissipate energy under dynamical loading conditions.
-We present a method for viscoelastic lubrication and focus on three canonical examples, namely Kelvin–Voigt-, Standard Linear-, and Power Law-rheology.
-It is shown how the solid viscoelasticity affects the lubrication process when the timescale of loading becomes comparable to the rheological timescale.
-We derive asymptotic relations between lift force and sliding velocity, which give scaling laws that inherit a signature of the rheology.
+We present a method for viscoelastic lubrication and focus on three canonical examples, namely Kelvin–Voigt, standard linear and power law rheology.
+It is shown how the solid viscoelasticity affects the lubrication process when the time scale of loading becomes comparable to the rheological time scale.
+We derive asymptotic relations between the lift force and the sliding velocity, which give scaling laws that inherit a signature of the rheology.
 In all cases the lift is found to decrease with respect to purely elastic systems.